 It’s one thing to read about a place online or see a friend’s vacation pictures they post on social media.
 It’s a completely different experience to have drinks on the beach, even if it’s just an 8-hour drive to Wildwood, NJ.

+Seeing different sights inspires you to think of you can do it more often.
+It forces you to set goals to figure it out.
 How can you find the motivation to work hard when all you know is what’s around you and that environment isn’t very inspiring?

 11. Make yourself as attractive as possible

-Forget the obvious part of this equation where you get more dates and invited to better social situations.
+Forget the obvious part of this equation where you get more dates and are invited to better social situations.
 In general, people treat you better and are more responsive to you.
 It likely means that you’re in good health.

 You’re more likely to get hired for jobs.